CommanderCortex/ArchInstallScript/README.md

 You can edit the scripts to follow your own preferances.
 I've added a bunch of Comments (#) that should help explain what each line is doing.

+For use as a server & or no gui & or you want your own desktop environment, delete the Edit the Desktop environment Script to fit your needs.

 Then run the ./Setup.sh Script

+Once the computer reboots, press ctrl+alt+f4, login with the root user & password we set.
+Then type cd .., followed by vim /etc/sudoers.
+Then go-to line 108 by using 'shit+:' typing '108' then pressing enter
+Once there delete the # before %wheel.

+Then type reboot again.
+Arch will be fully setup in a black state with a simple GUI